AISI / Alloy Steel 6120

 0.70 – 0.90

-AISI 6120 is used in the manufacturing of highly stressed wear parts with medium cross sections for automotive and general engineering applications, e.g. forged camshafts, bushings and connecting rods.
+This alloy is used in the manufacture of highly stressed wear parts with medium cross sections for automotive and general engineering applications, e.g. forged camshafts, bushings and connecting rods.

-Annealing: Due to its low carbon content, AISI 6120 may for the most part be processed without the need for annealing.
+Annealing: Due to its low carbon content, this alloy may for the most part be processed without the need for annealing.
 In the event that small sections are to be forged, with a resulting fine structure – particularly in light of vanadium addition – normalizing would be carried out prior to case hardening and subsequent harden and temper.